Looking for parks to walk your dog? Here are 18, including a hidden gem where you can let your pet off lead.

 With beautiful natural bushland and featuring numerous picnic areas, tennis courts and walking trails, Belair National Park is an ideal place to get active outdoors.

-3. Brownhill Creek
+12. Brownhill Creek Recreation Park

 A popular bushland area, Brownhill Creek Recreation Park covers 51 hectares and is located just eight kilometres from Adelaide.